yao-sheng/gitolite/Home.md

 **CONTACTING ME**

-The bottom of the [main page](http://sitaramc.github.com/gitolite/) has information about contacting me, the mailing list, and IRC channel.
+Click [here](http://sitaramc.github.com/gitolite/index.html#contact) for information about contacting me, the mailing list, and IRC channel.

 Please **DO NOT** send me messages via github's "issues" system, linkedin comments/discussion, stackoverflow questions, google+ "streams", and any other Web 3.0 "coolness".
 (The issues system does have an email interface, but it is not a substitute for email.
 I can't cc anyone else when I want to, for instance.
 Well I can, but any response the original requester then makes using the website will not get cc-d to the person I cc-d).